MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-nondebuggable-attribute.md

 ## Remarks

 Regardless of the resource exposure policy setting, methods and variables marked with the `[NonDebuggable]` attribute, will remain non-debuggable.
-For more information, see [Security Setting and Resource Exposure Policy](../devenv-security-settings-and-ip-protection.md).
+For more information, see [Resource Exposure Policy Setting](../devenv-security-settings-and-ip-protection.md).

 ## See Also